b-aaz/ssnip/README.md

     └─ c.snp        # Generic C file with minimal includes
 ```

-It is advised to add a `n.snp` or `no.snp` blank snippet to easily deactivate
+It is advised to add a blank snippet named `n.snp` or `no.snp` to easily
-the category if you mistakenly activated it .
+deactivate the category if you mistakenly activated it .

 ## Snippet format
 The first line of a snippet file stores the cursor offset relative to the line